Oligo12/cyber-projects/edr-project/ARCHITECTURE.md

 A few decisions worth justifying explicitly:

 **Userland orchestration, kernel as a sensor.** The driver's job is to surface events fast and accurately.
 It does no detection logic.
 The detection logic lives in user-mode, where iteration is fast (no BSOD from a bad detection rule), where the language is C++ (with `std::map`, `std::wstring`), and where recovery from a bug is "EDRClient.exe restart" rather than "reboot."
-Many production EDR designs follow a similar split: minimal kernel surface, richer userland orchestration.

 **One ring buffer, both telemetry sources.** Kernel events and hook DLL events flow into the same `g_EventQueue`, in the same `EDR_EVENT` shape.
 The detection code doesn't distinguish source.
 This keeps the chain-correlation logic uniform and means new telemetry sources (eventually: minifilter, WFP) plug in cleanly.

 **4-tuple chain key (not just src+dst PID).** Windows recycles PIDs aggressively.
 Without the create-time pair in the key, a stale chain from a long-dead PID would corrupt scoring on a fresh process inheriting the PID.
-This is a real bug class - production EDRs handle it the same way.

 **Trust gate as a layered fail-closed pipeline rather than a single check.** Path → directory → LOLBin → signature, in that order, with the cheapest checks first.
 Every layer fails closed (default to not-trusted).
 LOLBin denylist is critical - it's why `powershell.exe snake.ps1` doesn't get bypassed despite PowerShell being a signed Microsoft binary in System32.